cthoyt/cthoyt.github.io/_posts/2026/2026-08-17-predicted-mapping-evaluation-implementation.md

     --accept-unspecified
 ```

-I extended this workflow to evaluate the mapping between several other
+I actually extended this workflow to evaluate the mapping between several other
 [Open Biological and Biomedical Ontology Foundry (OBO) Foundry](https://obofoundry.org/)
 ontologies and MeSH and present the results below.